VincentBoillotDevalliere/array-manager-extension/README.md

 ## Never Lose Track of Your Array Sizes Again

-Array Size Extension provides intuitive inlay hints that display the size of arrays right in your JavaScript and TypeScript code.
+Array Size Extension provides intuitive inlay hints that display the size of arrays right in your JavaScript, TypeScript, and JSON code.
 This makes it easier to understand and manage your code without having to manually count array elements.

 <img src="https://raw.githubusercontent.com/VincentBoillotDevalliere/array-manager-extension/master/assets/demo-screenshot.png" alt="Demo Screenshot" width="700">